gilligan-ees-3310-2020/lab-03-assignment/README.md

 * Push the changes from your local git repository to github.

-  The last changes that you push before the due date (9:00 AM on Monday Feb.
-15) will be graded.
+  The last changes that you push before the due date (9:00 AM on Wednesday Feb.
+16) will be graded.

 I advise using git to commit changes frequently as you work and push those commits to GitHub.